-Naan bread typically requires yeast and a lot of time to make.
-This naan bread recipe is SO easy, requiring only 30 minutes to prep the dough and a handful of healthy ingredients (like non-fat Greek yogurt) to make!
+This garlic naan bread recipe is fluffy and soft and SO easy, requiring only 30 minutes to prep the dough and a handful of ingredients to make!
 Brushed with homemade garlic oil, this naan is yeast free and fabulous.

 This naan bread is my latest obsession.
 How could one NOT get excited over homemade bread in just an hour?
 AND bread that makes you feel good, not unhealthy?